-Depending on the operational characteristics, it is possible for the limits of the traffic model to extend from one intersection to over two miles beyond the end of the project termini.
+Depending on the operational characteristics, it is possible for the limits of the traffic model to extend beyond the end of the project termini.
 Additionally, microsimulation analysis may only be necessary for a portion of the project study area such that the limits of the microsimulation model are smaller than the project limits.
 For example, if a project study area encompasses three interchanges (interchange A, B and C), of which only one (interchange A) involves complex weaving maneuvers and requires microsimulation analyses, the limits of the microsimulation model would only need to extend far enough to capture the weaving traffic behavior at interchange A. The analyst could then use an HCM-based analysis tool to evaluate the traffic conditions at interchanges B and C. Due to this variability, there is no standard set of guidance for determining the spatial limits of a traffic model.
 Rather, the geographical boundaries for a microsimulation traffic model needs to be determined on a project-by-project basis.
 FHWA’s Traffic Analysis Toolbox Volume III (TAT III)(2) provides some general guidance on determining the spatial limits for a microsimulation model.

 The analyst should not finalize the spatial limits of the traffic model until field observations document the extent of congestion and length of vehicle queues within the study area.
 Provide a brief discussion of the geographical traffic model boundaries within DT2290.
 Document all assumptions and methods regarding the geographical limits for the traffic model within the modeling methodology report and/or other project memoranda as appropriate.

-Additional guidance/policy for defining the spatial boundaries of the traffic model is forthcoming.

 2.1.2 Temporal Model Limits

 The temporal limits of the traffic model are dependent on the location of the project and the experienced levels of congestion, and therefore, must be determined on a project-by-project basis.
 Some general guidance on defining the temporal model limits follows.

-Additional guidance/policy for defining the temporal limits of the traffic model is forthcoming.

 2.1.2.1 Temporal Analysis Periods